 Since King arrived at Ashland he has served as the official host for a number of NCAA Division II championship events.
 During King's tenure, AU has hosted the national swimming and diving championships four times, the NCAA Division II men's and women's cross championships once and the NCAA Division II softball championships once (2007 at Akron's Firestone Stadium).
 King has been the media host for NCAA playoff games in women's soccer, softball, wrestling, cross country and baseball.
-He has covered numerous NCAA events on the road, including football playoff games and baseball games.
+He has covered numerous NCAA postseason events on the road, including football playoff games and baseball games.
 King has gone to the NCAA Division II World Series three times.
 He also covered the 2013 Women's Basketball Elite Eight, where Ashland won the national championship.

 King has served on several national and regional committees.
 He is a member of the Harlon Hill Committee, which selects the NCAA Division II football player of the year.
 He is the regional coordinator for the Daktronics men's basketball Great Lakes Region all-star team.

 King has been the regional chair and a member of the Top 25 voting board for the National Collegiate Baseball Writers of America.
 At Ashland, he has served on search committees for athletic director (twice), director of graphic services (twice), head swiming coach, men's basketball coach and baseball coach.

 Prior to coming to Ashland, King was the associate sports information director at IUP (1989-1993).
 In that role he wrote, edited and designed all media guides and game programs for all 14 of IUP's Division II varsity sports.
 He also maintained all records and handled all promotions for IUP's Athletic Club.
 King sold advertising packages for the annual Business Scholarship drive, which raised approximately $150,000 for athletic scholarships.